Strange metal in the doped Hubbard model via percolation: Discussion and Outlook

-Another question we have not fully addressed here is the range of temperatures for which this theory applies, or how other phases emerge from this state and dominate at low temperatures.
-In the cuprates, for $p<p_c$ strange metallic behavior gives way to the pseudogap phase below a crossover temperature $T^*$ that decreases with increasing hole doping and drops to $0$ at $p=p_c$.
-Since it vanishes at $p_c$, can we understand $T^*$ as related to some critical behavior of the percolation transition?
-The correlation length characterizing the largest cluster $\xi$ provides one natural IR cutoff for the theory, $E_\xi \sim 1/\xi \sim \abs{p-p_c}^{\nu_P}$, which decreases with increasing $p$ and vanishes at the critical point.
-On length scales larger than $\xi$ or energy scales smaller than $E_\xi$ the cluster structure cannot be distinguished and the theory investigated here is invalid, which may signal one avenue to approach the emergence of new phases at low temperatures.
+This brings us to a number of general questions about how this theory might be extended to understand the low temperature effects of real systems.
+In the cuprates, for $p<p_c$ strange metallic behavior gives way to the pseudogap phase below a crossover temperature $T^*$ that decreases with increasing hole doping and drops to $0$ at $p=p_c$~\cite{Proust2019}.
+Since $T^*$ vanishes at $p_c$, might it be related to some critical behavior of the percolation transition, or is the pseudogap fundamentally connected to the exchange interaction parameterized by $J$ which this theory does not include?
+In the former case, the correlation length characterizing the largest cluster $\xi$ provides one natural IR cutoff for the theory, $E_\xi \sim 1/\xi \sim \abs{p-p_c}^{\nu_P}$, which decreases with increasing $p$ and vanishes at the critical point.
+On length scales larger than $\xi$ or energy scales smaller than $E_\xi$ the cluster structure cannot be distinguished and the theory investigated here is invalid, which may signal one avenue to approach the emergence of a pseudogap, or at the very least a new phase of this model with distinct properties from what we find here.